CBF-FM

-CBF-FM is a French-language radio station licensed to Montreal, Quebec, Canada.
+CBF-FM (95.1 FM) is a French-language radio station licensed to Montreal, Quebec, Canada.

-Owned and operated by the government-owned Canadian Broadcasting Corporation, it transmits on 95.1 MHz from the Mount Royal candelabra tower with an effective radiated power of 100,000 watts (class C1) using an omnidirectional antenna.
+Owned and operated by the government-owned Canadian Broadcasting Corporation, it transmits from the Mount Royal candelabra tower with an effective radiated power of 100,000 watts (class C1) using an omnidirectional antenna.
 Its studios and master control are located at Maison Radio-Canada in Montreal.

 The station has a non-commercial news/talk format and is the flagship of the Ici Radio-Canada Première network which operates across Canada.
 Like all Première stations, but unlike most FM stations, it broadcasts in mono.
 In the summer of 2018, CBF-FM started to broadcast in FM multiplex.